 I am considering taking a course in DIR® offered by another organization.
 Can I still list myself as a DIR® professional and open a DIR® clinic, school or center?

 Most reputable and quality training programs, schools, agencies, and centers have progressed through ICDL courses and have permission from ICDL to offer trainings and/or to use the ICDL trademarks.
-We have dozens of trainers all around the world leading officially licensed or approved courses.
-However, we are aware that there are a few training programs that have begun unofficial trainings that do not meet the ICDL requirements.
+In addition, there are two Floortime training programs that we recognize as quality Floortime training and participants in these programs may advance place into the DIRFloortime® professional certificate program.
+We have trainers all around the world leading officially licensed or approved courses.
+However, we are aware that there are a couple of training programs that have begun unofficial trainings that do not meet the ICDL requirements.
 We encourage you to be careful as these trainings may not qualify for our internationally recognized certificate program and may not be presenting the information in accurate or appropriate ways.
-Some organizations have gone as far as to create confusing names that resemble DIR®, but are not DIR®.
-For example, we have seen "DRI," "DIR-FCD," and other renditions that are not officially DIR®.
+Some organizations have gone as far as to create confusing names that resemble DIR®, DIRFloortime®, or Floortime®, but are not.
+For example, we have seen "DRI", "DIR-FCD", "floor-time", and other renditions that are not officially DIR®.
 The organizations we get asked about the most are the following:

 - Profectum: Courses offered by Profectum are not sanctioned by ICDL and are not official DIRFloortime® certificate courses.
 There is no opportunity to enter the official DIRFloortime® Training Program with advanced placement.

 - Sensory Connections (Australia): Courses offered are not approved by ICDL and there is no advanced placement option to enter the official DIRFloortime Training Program.